Cover image of "The Godfather of Kathmandu," a novel about a Buddhist detective

 (3) an over-the-top crime story unlike any other you will ever read.

-And (3) is the problem.
+And in the list above, (3) is the problem.
 Burdett’s first book in the cycle, Bangkok 8, introducing Detective Jitpleecheep, was enthralling from start to finish.
-The detective’s struggle to remain honest in the midst of unbridled corruption, the complexities and contradictions of his life, the tug and pull of his Buddhist beliefs, and the extraordinary murder he set out to solve — all contributed to a thoroughly enjoyable reading experience.
+The detective’s struggle to remain honest in the midst of unbridled corruption, the complexities and contradictions of his life, the tug and pull of his Buddhist beliefs, and the extraordinary murder he set out to solve—all contributed to a thoroughly enjoyable reading experience.
 The second book in the series, Bangkok Tattoo, was almost as good; the third, Bangkok Haunts, not so much.
 The Godfather of Kathmandu, unlike its predecessors, contained puzzles within puzzles and was much harder to follow.
 Still rewarding, and worth reading to the end.
 Just not up to the quality of Burdett’s earlier work.

 This series is included in The best mystery series set in Asia.